-The correct term is VED, inexpensive retin a, Vehicle Excise Duty.
+The correct term is VED, Vehicle Excise Duty.
 VED is a tax on the vehicle, not a pot for collecting monies to be spent on road building or road maintenance.
-The distinction between 'road tax' and VED is very important, much more important than most people think, Retin Buy.
-It's possible that lives have been lost because of the use of an antique phrase.
-Retin loss skin aging, Many motorists believe 'road tax' pays for roads so cyclists, as freeloaders at best, tax-dodgers at worst, shouldn't really be on "their" roads at all.
-This sometimes leads to ugly and dangerous aggression against cyclists, with some motorists taking the possession of the roads concept a little too literally, retin a cream.
+The distinction between ‘road tax’ and VED is very important, much more important than most people think.
+It’s possible that lives have been lost because of the use of an antique phrase.
+Some motorists believe ‘road tax’ pays for roads so cyclists, as freeloaders at best, tax-dodgers at worst, shouldn’t really be on “their” roads at all.
+This sometimes leads to ugly and dangerous aggression against cyclists, with some motorists taking the ownership of the roads fallacy a little too literally.

-Which is odd, really, considering other "tax dodgers" include members of the Royal family, disabled drivers, Retin a cream residue, a growing bunch of Band A cars and Government vehicles.
+Which is odd, really, considering other “tax dodgers” include members of the Royal family, disabled drivers, and owners of electric cars.

-Retin Buy, It's but a short step from "ownership" of the roads to "protection" of said ownership.
-I've been nudged by cars; steered at by bus drivers; and I've even been taken on a 10 metre ride on a car hood.
-Other regular cyclists report similar tactics from a growing minority of thoughtless drivers.
+It’s but a short step from “ownership” of the roads to “protection” of said ownership.
+Many cyclists have been nudged by cars; steered at by bus drivers.
 Much of the aggression is no doubt fuelled by gridlock-induced frustration but at least some of it is fuelled by the belief that cyclists have less rights to be on roads paid for by motorists.
-In fact, roads are paid for by general and local taxation but read petitions to No 10 Downing Street and weep at the wilful ignorance out there, retin copper pans.
-Weep also that No 10 Downing Street doesn't take the opportunity to point out that the road fund and road tax are 74 year old anarchronisms, Retin Buy.
+In fact, roads are paid for by general and local taxation, not ‘road tax’.

-But, then, in such a car-dominated society it's easy to continue using terms such as 'road tax'.
-According to motorists, Obagi nuderm with retin a, it's colloquial, there's no harm in it, it's a "term understood by all."
-Changing the public perception of the phrase 'road tax' would take many, many years.
-But shouldn't major publications, large organisations and official Government departments use the correct term, retin a cervical dysplasia.
+But, then, in such a car-dominated society it’s easy to continue using terms such as ‘road tax’.
+According to some motorists, it’s colloquial, there’s no harm in it, it’s a “term understood by all.”
+Changing the public perception of the phrase ‘road tax’ will take many, many years.
+But shouldn’t major publications, large organisations and official Government departments use the correct term?
 It seems not.
-Retin Buy, Here's a collection of screenshots (click, via Flickr, to make bigger) from organisations and publications which ought to know better.
-The AA, police forces, the DVLA, Cost of retin a, the Highways Agency, Which?Car, and the BBC ought to use Vehicle Excise Duty.
-So should MPs, but some don't.
-If Vehicle Excise Duty is too much - and it is a mouthful - use car tax or vehicle tax, 1 retin.
-That's accurate.
-That doesn't confer "ownership" of the roads to motorists, Retin Buy.
-The Post Office calls VED 'car tax' and this is understood by all.
-It's time for other organisations to do likewise.

 Which?Car

 Which? prides itself on its independence and its accuracy.
-Independent it may be; but accurate it ain't.
-A VED article in the Spring 2010 issue of Which?Car Retin Buy, goes large on the tax abolished in 1937.
+Independent it may be; but accurate it ain’t.
+A car tax article in the Spring 2010 issue of Which?Car goes large on the tax abolished in 1937.
 The headline and the graphics get it majorly wrong.
-Some of the panels use the correct, up-to-date term but the article's final sentence uses 'road tax' and 'car tax' within just a few letters of each other:
+Some of the panels use the correct, up-to-date term but the article’s final sentence uses ‘road tax’ and ‘car tax’ within just a few letters of each other:

 "Use our easy-to-read car tax chart to compare rates of road tax..."